 Visit Woodley Island Marina

-In the USA, no matter where I go, I always try to visit the memorials for American Indians who were once the original inhabitants of this continent.
+In my road trips in America, no matter where I go, I always try to visit the memorials for American Indians who were once the original inhabitants of this continent.
 This time too it was not an exception.
 I visited the Woodley Island Marina, where a striking statue of a hardy fisherman stands.
 This place was also the site of a terrible tragedy that befell the American Indians.

 Visit the Chandelier Tree in Drive-Thru Tree Park

 Not just my three year old daughter but I too was completely awed by the volume of this tree.; a car can pass through it!